 - Be more vulnerable than other children to abuse by their peers.

 - The child's dependence on carers could result in the child having a problem in recognising what is abuse.
 The child may have little privacy, a poor body image or low self-esteem;

 - Carers and staff may lack the ability to communicate adequately with the child;

 - A lack of continuity in care leading to an increased risk that behavioural changes may go unnoticed;

 - Lack of access to 'keep safe' strategies available to others;

-- Disabled children living away from home (see Children Living Away from Home with Other Families) in badly managed settings are particularly vulnerable to over-medication, poor feeding and toileting arrangements, issues around control of challenging behaviour, lack of stimulations and emotional support;
+- Disabled children living away from home (see Children Living Away from Home Procedure) in badly managed settings are particularly vulnerable to over-medication, poor feeding and toileting arrangements, issues around control of challenging behaviour, lack of stimulations and emotional support;

 - Parents'/carers' own needs and ways of coping may conflict with the needs of the child;